-The tables shown above contain about a 20% margin, based on actual to expected deaths, as an appropriate to reasonably reflect future mortality, based on a review of mortality experience as of the measurement date.
+The tables shown above contain about a 20% margin, based on actual to expected deaths, to reflect future mortality improvement, based on a review of mortality experience as of the measurement date.

 Employee Contribution Rates and Optional Benefits:

 For healthy members: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table (separate tables for males and females), projected 20 years with the two-dimensional scale MP-2015, set forward one year, weighted 65% male and 35% female.